AWS IAM Best Practices – Least Privilege & MFA

 • IAM Policy Simulator just reports the result Allowed or Denied

-• IAM Policy Simulator allows to you modify the policy and test.
+• IAM Policy Simulator allows you to modify the policy and test.
 These changes are not propagated to the actual policies attached to the entities

 IAM Policy Evaluation

-When determining if permission is allowed, the hierarchy is followed
+When determining if permission is allowed, AWS evaluates all applicable policy types in the following order:

 IAM Permission Policy Evaluation